OBOFoundry/OBOFoundry.github.io/principles/fp-004-versioning.md

 ## Implementation

 See examples (below) for guidelines on how to specify the version within the ontology itself.
-If terms are imported from an external ontology, the “IAO:imported from” annotation (see [Principle 1](http://obofoundry.org/principles/fp-001-open.html)) may specify a dated version of the ontology from which they are imported.

 Regardless of the versioning system used for the ontology artifact, the version IRI SHOULD use an ISO-8601 dated PURL.
 In cases where there are multiple releases on the same day, the PURL points to the newest, and the previous release stays in the same folder or a subfolder, named in such a way as to distinguish the releases.
 Specifications for version IRIs are fully described in the OBO Foundry [ID policy](http://obofoundry.org/id-policy) document.
 In short: